Top 11 Things To Do In Northern Michigan in This Year

 Awe-Inspiring Vista: Grant Portal Point

-This national park stretches along Lake Superior’s shoreline near Munising.
+This national park stretches along Lake Superior’s shoreline near Munising, making it a prime destination for outdoor enthusiasts.

-Miners Castle, a rock formation shaped like turrets, is also a worthwhile destination to visit.
-Check the tour information before you plan your trip!
+Miners Castle, a rock formation shaped like turrets, is also a worthwhile destination to visit within the park.
+Be sure to check tour information before planning your trip, as guided tours may be available to provide more information about the area’s geology and history.

 Go Wine Tasting on Old Mission Peninsula